-Hoi Ha Wan is one of the six natural marine parks in Hong Kong (the others are Yan Chau Tong Marine Park, Sha Chau and Lung Kwu Chau Marine Park, Tung Ping Chau Marine Park, The Brothers Marine Park, and Cape D’Aguilar Marine Reserve).
-The area has high biological value and shows significant marine biodiversity.
-I know what you’re thinking – a marine park in Hong Kong’s dirty waters?
-I too was a bit skeptical about the quality of water at Hoi Ha Wan, but I had to go check it out for myself.
+Hoi Ha Wan is one of the most interesting places to visit in Hong Kong.
+Located in the north of the Sai Kung West Country Park, it is one of the six natural marine parks (the others are Yan Chau Tong Marine Park, Sha Chau and Lung Kwu Chau Marine Park, Tung Ping Chau Marine Park, The Brothers Marine Park, and Cape D’Aguilar Marine Reserve) with high biological value and significant marine biodiversity.
+The marine park was established in July 1996 and covers an area of about 260 hectares.

-How to Get to Hoi Ha Wan
+How to get to Hoi Ha Wan

-Things To Do Hoi Ha Wan
+Things to do in Hoi Ha Wan

 Visit the Marine Life Centre

-Relax on the Beach
+Relax on a beach

 Hoi Ha Wan Marine Park